Let’s Do Something Together!

 The Changemakers Ball is an event to inspire connection and change worldwide.
 From Silicon Valley to Congo to Minnesota - we connect our favorite people from around the world to celebrate humanitarian breakthroughs.
 It's also the night when we recognize the recipient of the Changemakers Award, given to an ARC global team member who is making change and coming up with new ways to help the people they serve.
-This year's Changemakers Ball takes place Saturday, December 2 at The Depot in Minneapolis.
+This year's Changemakers Ball takes place Saturday, November 10 at The Armory in Minneapolis.

 Just as the rivers we see are much less numerous than the underground streams, so the idealism that is visible is minor compared to what men and women carry in their hearts, unreleased or scarcely released.”